ezsystems/ezplatform/doc/docker/README.md

 - redis-session.yml _(optional, stores sessions in a separate redis instance)_
 - varnish.yml _(optional, adds varnish service and appends config to app)_
 - solr.yml _(optional, add solr service and configure app for it)_
+- db-postgresql.yml _(optional, switches the DB engine to PostgreSQL - experimental)_
 - selenium.yml _(optional, always needs to be last, adds selenium service and appends config to app)_
 - multihost.yml _(optional, adds multihost config to app container network)_